 The California set gillnet fishery presents an urgent need for bycatch estimation.
 The fishery occurs in southern California and targets California halibut (Paralichthys californicus), white seabass (Atractoscion nobilis), and Pacific angel shark (Squatina californica), among other species.
 It is currently listed as a Category II fishery under the U.S. Marine Mammal Protection Act (MMPA), indicating that it presents a medium bycatch threat to protected marine species (NOAA, 2024a).
 Historical records have shown the fishery mainly having a bycatch issue with pinnipeds and small cetaceans such as California sea lion (Zalophus californianus), harbor seal (Phoca vitulina), northern elephant seal (Mirounga angustirostris), and harbor porpoise (Phocoena phocoena), and seabird species such as common murre (Uria aalge) and Brandt’s cormorant (Phalacrocorax penicillatus) (Forney et al., 2001; Julian and Beeson, 1998).
-The fishery has also been recorded to interact and cause incidental mortality in large baleen whales such as humpback whales (Megaptera novaeangliae) and gray whales (Eschrichtius robustus) in rare occasions (NOAA, 2024b).
+The fishery has also been recorded to interact and cause serious injury in large baleen whales such as humpback whales (Megaptera novaeangliae) and gray whales (Eschrichtius robustus) in rare occasions (NOAA, 2024b).
 Bycatch in the fishery has not been assessed since 2012 (Carretta et al., 2014) and there are concerns that bycatch may remain an issue (Birch et al., 2023; Birch and Shester, 2023).

 A number of management actions have been taken to reduce bycatch in the California set gillnet fishery.
 During the 1980s, high bycatch of harbor porpoise, southern sea otters, and common murres in Central California (Barlow et al., 1994) led to a depth restriction that closed fishing inside 40 fathoms (73 m) in 1987 (Forney et al., 2001).
 This restriction shut down the fishery in the San Francisco area, effectively pushing it south of Pigeon Point to Monterey Bay and Morro Bay (Fig. 1A-2).
 In 1990, the state adopted Proposition 132 (CA Secretary of State, 1990), which went into effect in 1994 and banned the fishery in mainland state waters (0-3 nautical miles) and in waters within 1 nautical mile or 70 fathoms of depth, whichever is less restrictive, around the Channel Islands to further reduce bycatch of protected marine species (FGC §8610.1-8610.16).
 In 2002, the state expanded the existing depth restriction, closing fishing inside 60 fathoms (110 m) to avoid the harbor porpoise population in Central California (14 CCR §104.1).
 This pushed the fishery out of Monterey Bay and Morro Bay and down into Southern California (Fig. 1A-4).
-Nowadays, the fishery only operates in Southern California (south of Point Arguello) outside 3 nautical miles from the mainland and outside 1 nautical miles or shallower than 70 fathoms (whichever is less) from the Channel Islands.
+Nowadays, the fishery only operates in Southern California (south of Point Arguello) outside 3 nautical miles from the mainland and outside 1 nautical mile or shallower than 70 fathoms (whichever is less) from the Channel Islands.